Practical Psychology for Sustainable Change

 This is why many approaches don’t hold.
 They create insight, sometimes even momentum, but not the long-term structure needed to sustain change.

 This work is designed differently.
-It focuses on building patterns that continue to support you over time and become intrinsic to suit you, your story, your experiences.
+It focuses on building patterns that continue to support you over time and become intrinsic, to suit you, your story and your experiences.

 Psychology books for understanding yourself with clarity, compassion, and realism